royoelen/hanze-python-qtl-workshop/docs/source/qtl_mapping.rst

 Files colab
 -----------

-We can use Google Colab if we don't want to set up a Python environment ourselves.
-We will however need to upload the files there as well
+Like mentioned before, we can use Google Colab if we don't want to set up a Python environment ourselves.
+We will however need to upload the files there as well.

 .. code-block:: python